Newcastle Light Rail Class Action

 The impact of the construction of the Project on the surrounding businesses has been substantial.
 Roadworks have entirely blocked access to some businesses, and numerous parking spaces have been removed.
 Many businesses have suffered and continue to suffer reduced people traffic, inaccessibility, difficulty in meeting their rental obligations and significantly reduced revenue.
 Some businesses have moved, whilst others have closed as a result of poor turnover arising out of the disruption caused by the construction of the Project.
 No assistance or compensation has been offered to the affected business owners.

 What is our claim?

-Our class action will claim damages for pure economic loss suffered by businesses due to, amongst other grounds, the negligence of the defendants, the NSW Government, Transport for NSW and potentially, Downer EDI.
+Our class action will claim damages for pure economic loss suffered by businesses due to, amongst other grounds, substantial and unreasonable interference caused by the Transport for NSW (and potentially other parties).